MFA General Guidelines

 • All entries must be submitted through MFA’s online entry system.

-• Images of accepted works may be used at the sole discretion of MFA for promotional purposes including but not limited to the invitation, catalog, website, or on a subsequent year’s prospectus.
+• Images of accepted works may be used indefinitely at the sole discretion of MFA for promotional purposes including but not limited to the invitation, catalog, website, promotions and social media.
 Image will include attribution whenever possible.

 Sales